ABOUT ENGINES

 1943 - B&W No. 1 is bought back

-1951 - B&W introduces turbocharged two-stroke engine and increases performance by 35%, for faster propulsion, less weight and less displacement
+1951 - B&W introduces turbocharged two-stroke engine and increases performance by 35%, for faster propulsion, less weight and size

 1950s - wages exceed production costs in Western countries and where 65% of licensees in 1950 are located in Europe, today 75% are located in Asia